MegAjayi/alx-frontend-for-fun/form/README.md

-this is my read me file, consisting document on forms
+this is my readme file